Miaohui: Fried beanballs

-Outside Chinese mainland
+Outside Mainland China

 Malaysia

 The temple fair in Malaysia normally lasts three days.
 The form is kind of similar to the temple fair in China that has performances, arts, and sacrifices foods and goods to gods.
 However, the shows in there are more non-traditional and are local-talent variety show, which is largely come from Western models in TV and radio.
 Moreover, the temple art also changed from woody delicate ornament and prime colors to cement simple decor and pastel colors.
 In short, the elements in Malaysia temple fair are westernization that is away from Chinese traditional ideas of temple fair.
 Also, the changes might be caused by people in Malaysia shift their interest in temple fairs and religion from celebration to death and sickness.
 To be specific, the greatest Chinese festivals that Malaysia cherished the most is the funeral and curing rites.
 Thus, even though China's temple fair traditions influence Malaysian Chinese a lot, changes present that these tradition is gradually fading away and Malaysian Chinese fused the traditions with westernized ways.